wessenstam/docker101_bootcamp/day6/day6.rst

 Test 3 - Stop a worker node
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 John is repeating the test with one of the worker nodes he has to see the outcome.
 He *stops the docker service* on the first node **swarm-docker-w1** and looks to see what happens.
-As soon as he stopped the services in his watch docker service he saw that the service has been restarted on another node… The process on swarm-docker-w1 has been shutdown and restarted on docker-swarm-m3
+As soon as he stopped the services in his watch docker service he saw that the service has been restarted on another node...
+The process on swarm-docker-w1 has been shutdown and restarted on docker-swarm-m3

 .. figure:: images/29.png